MASTER STUDY

 Yuxi spoke into her phone in Mandarin and held it out to me.
 I am wearing your mother’s clothes and shoes.

-“She alters them,” Dad said, beaming.
+“She alters them,” Dad said.
 “She’s so talented and resourceful.
 She never wants to spend money.”

 I’d seen it crumpled in the laundry basket and folded on top of the dresser, placidly evacuated.
-Now, it seemed to reanimate in protest against its wearer.
+Now, it seemed to reanimate in protest.
 The child in me recoiled at this appalling and apparently sanctioned act of vandalism.
 Dad gazed adoringly at Yuxi.
 It was plain he would be of no help.

 In Taiwan I worked as a tailor, the voice said.
 In Taiwan I worked as a tailor.
-I nodded and smiled as if I’d understood it even better the second time.
+I nodded and smiled, as if I’d understood it better the second time.
 Yuxi laughed.
-She laughed a lot.
-She seemed full of uncontained joy and delight in living.
+She laughed a lot, she seemed full of uncontainable joy and delight.
 Evidently, these two made each other happy.

 He had had asked Cassie and me if we wanted anything before he hauled it away.
-Cassie wanted the oil portrait I’d painted of her in a kimono as a teenager, and other than that we took the two Japanese silk kimonos—a gift from her father’s trip to Osaka; and a few pieces of her mother’s jewelry, which weren’t really wearable pieces and had an overwrought, Victorian heft.
-I claimed the garnets and Cassie got the amethysts and we agreed to exchange them every few years.
-We were sentimental in private, it wasn’t something we openly shared.
+Cassie wanted the oil portrait I’d painted of her wearing a kimono, and other than that we took the two Japanese silk kimonos—a gift from her father; and a few pieces of her mother’s jewelry, which weren’t really wearable pieces and had an overwrought, Victorian heft.
+I claimed the garnets and Cassie got the amethysts, and we agreed to exchange them every few years.
+We were sentimental in private.
+That wasn’t something we openly shared.

 Dad studied the menu.
 His skin was still remarkably smooth and wrinkle-free, though with his heart, tennis had long ceased to be an option and even normal-speed walking was a labor.
-His transformations were coming thick and fast, frozen chunks of grief falling from him in great splats in his blood rush to green up and live again.
+But there was a spring in his shuffle and pink in his cheeks.
+His transformations were coming fast, frozen chunks of grief falling from him in great wet splats in his blood rush to green up and live again.

 No one could blame Cassie for being protective.
-Throughout her twenties she got unstoppable nosebleeds, and had to sit still with her head tipped back sometimes an hour or more.
+In her twenties she would get unstoppable nosebleeds.
+She’d have to sit still with her head tipped back for an hour or more.
 She supported herself, an unemployed boyfriend and an overweight Dalmatian by working at a grocery store and illustrating children’s books.
 The boyfriend took her to live in a series of awful communal places.
 One Thanksgiving, she watched a random baby in a dirty diaper crawl across someone’s floor and try to eat a cigarette butt.
-Not long after leaving this man, Cassie discovered he’d opened several credit cards in her name and charged two-hundred thousand dollars in purchases and tuition payments.
-She couldn’t track him down.
+Not long after leaving this man, Cassie discovered he’d opened several credit cards in her name and charged two-hundred thousand dollars in purchases and tuition.
+The guy disappeared, and she couldn’t track him down.
 She opened fraud claims and tried filing for bankruptcy, but she didn’t qualify.
-She would never pay it off in her lifetime, she reasoned, so she might as well commit to her art.
+She would never pay the debt off in her lifetime, she reasoned, so she might as well commit to her art.

 The server returned to take our orders.
 Yuxi hovered her phone over the lunch menu to translate it.
-Dad pointed out suggestions, at which she frowned and shook her head.
-The restaurant was called Colophon, because it was attached to a bookstore.
-Dad called it Coliform, like the gut bacteria.
+Dad pointed out options, but she frowned and shook her head.
+The restaurant was called Colophon because it was attached to a bookstore.
+Dad called it coliform, like the gut bacteria.
 Mom liked bland food.
 She was a soup and sandwich gal.
 Dad was a creature of habit.
 He finally ordered a salad with shrimp and sesame dressing for Yuxi.

 “Honey, how’s work?”